 Using ArcGIS Urban in ArcGIS CityEngine allows you to do the following:

-- Import ArcGIS Urban plans (parcels, zoning and overlays layers, and scenarios) in ArcGIS CityEngine.
+- Import ArcGIS Urban plans (building spaces, existing buildings, zoning and overlay boundaries, and scenarios) in ArcGIS CityEngine.

 - Edit the imported parcel layers and save the changes to ArcGIS Urban.

 - Set the active portal.